elap733/NBA-Injuries-Analysis/README.md

    Team schedules(2010-2019) were scraped from the website [Basketball Reference](http://basketballreference.com/), allowing me to:
    * *Determine how many games a player actually missed due to injury*
-   * *Determine when the missed game occured (game number and season - regular, post, or offseason) (regular, post, or offseason)*
+   * *Determine when the missed game occured (game number and season - regular, post, or offseason)*

 3. **NBA Player Statistics/Bio Data**